php-lock/lock/README.md

 Named locks are offered.
 PostgreSQL locking functions require integers but the conversion is handled automatically.

-No time outs are supported.
+No timeouts are supported.
 If the connection to the database server is lost or interrupted, the lock is automatically released.

 ```php